HEPTACOM/heptaconnect-docs/docs/reference/adr/2021-08-24-php-8-named-arguments.md

 ### Cons

-* Users from HEPTAconnect packages can make use of this feature, but they should implement a test that targets this feature to ensure functionality using HEPTAconnect defined private API.
+* Users of HEPTAconnect packages can make use of this feature, but they should implement a test that targets this feature to ensure functionality using HEPTAconnect defined private API.
 * HEPTAconnect can be evaluated as non-fully PHP 8 compatible